-Museum of Paleontology indicated that recorded vertebrate fossil sites have not been identified within the County, Pleistocene-age vertebrate fossils, from the epoch known as the "great ice age", have been recorded from several locations in Sutter County, located just west of Yuba County.5 As such, the County's General Plan EIR found that vertebrate fossil sites could occur in areas of the County where surveys have not taken place.
-Considering that the project sites are located in an area where surveys have not taken place, future development facilitated by the proposed project could potentially result in impacts to unidentified paleontological resources during ground-disturbing activities.
+Plan's proposed land uses.6 In addition, according to the Yuba County General Plan EIR, while results of an online paleontological records search at the University of California Museum of Paleontology indicated that recorded vertebrate fossil sites have not been identified within the County, Pleistocene-age vertebrate fossils, from the epoch known as the "great ice age", have been recorded from several locations in Sutter County, located just west of Yuba County.7 As such, the County's General Plan EIR found that vertebrate fossil sites could occur in areas of the County where surveys have not taken place.
+Considering that the project site is located in an area where surveys have not taken place, future development facilitated by the proposed project could potentially result in impacts to unidentified paleontological resources during ground-disturbing activities.